Living Architecture Documentation: Keep Your Docs Always Current - Archyl Blog

 The Creation-Decay Cycle

-1. Creation: A motivated team member (or an architect, or a consultant) creates comprehensive documentation.
+1. Creation: A motivated team member (or an architect, or a consultant) writes the documentation.
 It's accurate, detailed, and well-organized.

 2. Usefulness: For a few weeks or months, the documentation is valuable.
 Team members reference it.
 New hires learn from it.